Shaleen Malhotra

 Shaleen Malhotra is an Indian VJ and television actor.
-He plays Spl.
-Agent Karan Shergill in the show of Ziddi Dil Maane Na of Sony Sab.
-He made his television debut with Star Plus' crime based action show Arjun as ACP Arjun Suryakant Rawte.
+He is known for his role Spl.
+Agent Karan Shergill in Sony SAB's drama series Ziddi Dil Maane Na.
+He made his television debut with Star Plus' crime based action show Arjun as ACP Arjun Suryakant Rawte which earned him recognition.

 Career

 He was a contestant of the youth-based game show MTV Roadies (season 4) in 2006, and he has also hosted audition episodes of MTV Rockathon, Stunt Mania and MTV Roadies.
 He was also an on-air VJ for MTV.
 He has hosted Pyaar Tune Kya Kiya and Code RedTalaash.

-Malhotra acted in Encounter, O Gujariya: Badlein Chal Duniya and9 Ishqbaaaz and appeared in episodes of Adaalat, Yeh Hai Aashiqui and Pyaar Tune Kya Kiya.
+Malhotra acted in Encounter, O Gujariya: Badlein Chal Duniya and Ishqbaaaz and appeared in episodes of Adaalat, Yeh Hai Aashiqui and Pyaar Tune Kya Kiya.
 In 2017, he was in the show Koi Laut Ke Aaya Hai as army officer Rajveer Malhotra, a self-righteous and ethical person.

-He played the lead role of Yuvraj Chaudhary in Colors TV Show Laado – Veerpur Ki Mardani.
-He was last seen as Special Agent Karan Shergill in Sony SAB's Ziddi Dil Maane Na.
+He played the lead role of Yuvraj Chaudhary in Colors TV Show Laado – Veerpur Ki Mardani and also as Special Agent Karan Shergill in Sony SAB's Ziddi Dil Maane Na.
+He was last seen in the lead role of Yash Talwar in Sony Sab's show Vanshaj.